GarnetSunset/Ishin-Machine-Translation/README.md

-psp in the Yakuza Modding server and cat-three (my friend!) for help with UI elements :) zarroboogs for helping extract text from eboot SutandoTsukai181's eboot script with heavy modifications from Timo654 and Myself
+psp in the Yakuza Modding server and cat-three (my friend!) for help with UI elements :) zarroboogs for helping extract text from eboot SutandoTsukai181's eboot script with heavy modifications from Timo654 and Myself Kaplas80 for their amazing tool that allowed us to create this

 # The Digital Version is recommended as it allows changes to the AUTH folder with a patch, whereas Disc version doesn't